Italian cable car plunges to the ground, killing at least 13

 Premier Mario Draghi offered his condolences to the families of the victims “with a particular thought about the seriously injured children and their families."

-Italy's transport minister, Enrico Giovannini, was following the rescue effort, which involved deploying three helicopters to the mountainside.
+Italy’s transport minister, Enrico Giovannini, announced a commission to look into the tragedy and said he had already requested data on the maintenance work and inspections done on the line in the past.
+He planned to visit the site Monday.

-While the cause hasn't been determined, it's the latest episode to raise questions about the quality of Italy's transport infrastructure.
+While the cause hasn’t been determined, the disaster was likely to raise questions about Italy’s transport infrastructure.
 In 2018, the Morandi bridge in Genoa collapsed after years of neglect, killing 43 people.

+In 2009, a freight train carrying gas derailed at the Viareggio station, near Lucca, and exploded, killing 32 people.
+Poorly maintained axels of the train were blamed.

+President Sergio Mattarella, in offering his condolences, called for the “rigorous respect of all security norms for all conditions that concern the transport of people."

 Comments